-- Children will be able to use the online 'Libresoft software' with support of the class teachers and librarians to choose suitable reading books from the library selection. - These books will be placed in a plastic wallet by the librarian who will ensure they have thoroughly washed their hands prior to handling these books. - On return, these books will be placed in an allocated 'quarantine' box and left for 72 hours before being returned to the shelves / library.
+- Children will be able to use the online 'Libresoft software' with support of the class teachers and librarians to choose suitable reading books from the library selection. - These books will be placed in a plastic wallet by the librarian who will ensure they have thoroughly washed their hands prior to handling these books. - o On return, these books will be placed in an allocated 'quarantine' box and left for 72 hours before being returned to the shelves / library.

-AT THIS CURRENT TIME CHILDREN WILL NOT BE ABLE TO USE THE LIBRARY - THIS WILL BE REVIEWED.
+CHILDREN WILL NOT BE ABLE TO USE THE LIBRARY.

 NO BOOKS MUST BE LEFT LYING AROUND IN THE LIBRARY.